Welcome to the International College of Osteopathic Medicine at Nescot

-Receive a 33% discount when you buy four Osteopathic treatments and get six vouchers for the price of four.
+Receive a free treatment when you buy five Osteopathic treatments and get six vouchers for the price of five.

 Nescot's new clinic opened in September 2016, offering excellent facilities to students on our four-year degree programme.
 The clinic is open to the public every day, with evening clinics three times a week as well as specialist Mother and Baby and Sports Injury Clinics.

 Treatments are carried out by senior students, supervised by experienced osteopaths.
 Patients can book appointments directly, and do not need a referral from a GP.

 Our charges are approximately half those of a commercial clinic, and because of our size our waiting lists are much shorter.